 For information on local companies, please see the Funeral Services section of our Business Directory.

-The following grave choice is available for residents within Clackmannanshire for a still-birth or the death of a baby:
+The following grave choices are available for residents within Clackmannanshire for a still-birth or the death of a baby:

 All our cemeteries are maintained by the Land Services and Burial Grounds Team who may be contacted by calling 01259 450000, email: email@example.com.